NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-07-14- Kerberos-Attacks-Silver-Ticket.md

 <img src="/img/silver/.PNG" alt="Getting-gz" width="1000" height="200">

+## Goal
+Forge service ticket
 ## Silver Ticket
+* Technique to maintain persistence in an already compromised domain
 * A Silver Ticket is a forged Kerberos Ticket Granting Service (TGS) ticket
 * A silver ticket attack involves compromising credentials and abusing the design of the Kerberos protocol.
 * A silver ticket only allows an attacker for forge ticket-granting service (TGS) tickets for specific services.